Radisson, New York: History of Radisson

 In 1974, the first home was constructed.
 Since then, the community has grown rapidly, with steady improvements in amenities and overall quality of life for its residents.
 The adjacent corporate park is home to over forty businesses and covers fifty-six acres.
 Notable corporate tenants include town offices, childcare, distribution centers, food production & warehousing, banking, law enforcement, several engineering/manufacturing companies, large athletic complexes and the largest brewery in the Northeast.

 Radisson Today

 Radisson is best known for its beautiful neighborhoods, golf course, miles of community trails that meander near streams and ponds, design standards for homes and its corporate park.
 When Radisson is complete, this planned unit development (PUD) will have nearly 3,500 homes, an even larger corporate park as well as a wide range of recreational, educational and community services.
-It’s located a short distance from major highways, the Village of Baldwinsville and is within the Baldwinsville Central School District.
+It's located a short distance from major highways and the Village of Baldwinsville.

+Education

+It is within the Baldwinsville Central School District.